|Montreal, QC, Canada|

 (projects i'm following)

-Posted by Graham Calder almost 7 years ago
+Posted by Graham Calder over 7 years ago

 Beyond agriculture or architecture, but borrowing from both, permaculture is a comprehensive design tool that can be used to better own communities, gardens, and lives.
 By mimicking nature to heal broken systems (both ecological and social) permaculture provides a variety of approaches for positive change.
 In this introductory weekend, Graham Calder of P3 Permaculture will walk participants through the basics of permaculture philosophy and design.

 This introductory weekend is designed to equip participants with the confidence and ability to identify and overcome the design problems that surround us.
 The first day of the course will focus on the history, ethics, and principles of permaculture, as well as provide an introduction to its design methods.
 We will then use permaculture to explore solutions to the challenges we face in our homes and communities.
 Examples of permaculture projects from around the world will provide useful case studies.
 On day two we will put theory into practice: together we will go through the steps of implementing a permaculture design, from observation to the generation of appropriate design strategies.

 The Deanery Project is a rural learning centre and demonstration site that provides hands-on learning and skill sharing opportunities designed to strengthen community and protect the environment.